Mountains are calling for YOUth

 The total budget of the activity is €23.360,00.

--Create more inclusive MSA for youth emphasising on increasing the participation of women and girls given on women and girls;
+To create more inclusive MSA for youth emphasizing on increasing the participation of women and girls given on women and girls;

 The project will engage a total of 375 participants including young people aged between 13 and 30, 225 of which will physically participate in the four dialogues of the project and 150 will participate in the online consultation survey for the purposes of the project.

 The first dialogue will identify measures to make MSA more accessible to youth acknowledging the various difficulties that discourage youth from actively getting involved in MSA.